dlevsey/docSite/source/readme.md

 Introduction
 ------------

 The SOLO REST API is a RESTful API that allows you to access Transfer Online's SOLO system.
 The API is designed to be simple and easy to use.
-The API is based on REST principles and uses JSON for serialization and HTTP for communication.
+The API is based on REST principles and uses JSON for serialization and HTTP for communication. test testing.

 Getting Started